TheLindall/gifcam/README.md

+## What's this version got?
+This a minor de-update based on Nick and Michael's work.
+- I've removed the Twitter integration of the original projects
+- I've added the hardware controls to change behaviors
+- I've added intructions to downlaod your GIFs straight to your Iphone
+- Used newer hardware (Rapberry Pi Zero W 2)
+- Used newer software (Raspberry Pi OS Legacy Light - Buster)

+If you want:
+- Auto twitter upload
+- SSH instructions
+- A simplier setup

+I suggest looking at the original projects by Nick (https://github.com/nickbrewer/gifcam) and <br>Micheal (https://github.com/michaelruppe/gifcam)

 ## Features
 - Creates a GIF at the press of a button and saves it locally
 - Access the GIFs through Samba and WiFi